Waujito/youtubeUnblock/README.md

 For **LuCI** aka **GUI** aka **web-interface of router** you should install **luci-app-youtubeUnblock** package like you did it with the normal youtubeUnblock package.
 Note, that lists of official opkg feeds should be loaded (**Do it with Update lists option**).

+If you got ` * pkg_hash_check_unresolved: cannot find dependency luci-lua-runtime for luci-app-youtubeUnblock` error, you are using old openwrt.
+Install [this dummy package](https://github.com/xiaorouji/openwrt-passwall/files/12605732/luci-lua-runtime_all_fake.zip).
+[Check this comment](https://github.com/Waujito/youtubeUnblock/issues/168#issuecomment-2449227547) for more details.

 LuCI configuration lives in **Services->youtubeUnblock** section.
 It is self descriptive, with description for each flag.
 Note, that after you push `Save & Apply` button, the configuration is applied automatically and the service is restarted.

 UCI configuration is available in /etc/config/youtubeUnblock file, in section `youtubeUnblock.youtubeUnblock`.
 The configuration is done with [flags](#flags).
 Note, that names of flags are not the same: you should replace `-` with `_`, you shouldn't use leading `--` for flag.
 Also you will enable toggle flags (without parameters) with `1`.